 49% of employees have been affected by workplace bullying in some way.

-For further analysis, we broke down the data in the following ways: Prevalence | Victims | Bullies | Consequences | Reporting
+For a deeper understanding, we’ve categorized the data into the following sections: Prevalence | Victims | Bullies | Consequences | Reporting

-Prevalence of workplace bullying
+Prevalence of Workplace Bullying

 -